 "Add in the proximity to Boston and the connections you can make at all of the great hospitals there, you can't get any better than that."

-Today she's working as a full-time Psych Nurse at Westwood Lodge Hospital in Westwood, MA; as well as a part-time Correctional Nurse at Massachusetts Correctional Institution - Cedar Junction, a maximum security prison in Walpole, MA.
+Today she's working as a full-time medical surgical telemetry nurse at St. Luke's Hospital in New Bedford, Massachusetts.
+She has also worked as a psych nurse at Westwood Lodge Hospital in Westwood, MA; as well as a part-time correctional nurse at Massachusetts Correctional Institution - Cedar Junction, a maximum security prison in Walpole, MA.

 From the beginning of her college career, the Springfield, Massachusetts native thrived in the Nursing program at Curry College, and would eventually complete clinical work at South Shore Hospital, Beth Israel Deaconess Hospital - Milton, and Tufts Medical Center, among others, being exposed to a wide range of medical disciplines.